There’s a lot of hype at the moment around clean eating and the popular plant based diet, mostly positive, but some of it negative.

 Eat LOTS of quinoa!

-You can use it to make quinoa porridge for breakfast as the perfect start to the day; or it’s tasty cooked in stock, or water, and eaten as a lower carb side to replace rice, pasta or potatoes.
+You can use it to make quinoa porridge for breakfast as the perfect start to the day.
+It’s tasty cooked in stock or water, and eaten as a lower carb side to replace rice, pasta or potatoes.

 8. TAKE YOUR OWN FOOD TO WORK

-Sometimes healthy eating can be hard in the workplace, which is why you should consider saving leftovers from your healthy dinner the night before and take them to work for your lunch.
+Sometimes healthy eating can be hard in the workplace.
+This is why you should consider saving leftovers from your healthy dinner the night before to take to work for your lunch.

 9. EAT A RAINBOW